California Halfway Houses and Sober Living

 One of the most often asked questions we receive at our addiction treatment center is “what’s the difference between a sober living home and a halfway house?’
 There are distinct differences between the two, so let’s dig into some sober living home facts.

 The good news is the industry has evolved to become far more professional and intentional in its language, primarily through the efforts of the National Alliance for Recovery Residences (NARR).
 What was once known as a halfway house, three-quarter house, transitional house or sober living home now falls under the heading of recovery residence.

-To understand the differences, we have to dig in to the various level of what’s called “aftercare.”
+To understand the differences, we have to dig into the various level of what’s called aftercare.
 It also helps to know the differences between sober living and rehab for drug or alcohol abuse.

 Unlike residential or inpatient treatment where patients spend 30 days or more at the facility, those in an outpatient program are not required to spend the night.
 Treatment sessions in both PHP and IOP are administered during the day, with the difference being the number of hours and days spent at the facility.

-A Partial Hospitalization Program is good for individuals who left residential treatment but understand that while they have still have a ways to go in their path to addiction recovery, a 24-hour setting is no longer necessary.
+A partial hospitalization program (PHP) is good for individuals who left residential treatment but understand that while they still have a ways to go in their path to addiction recovery, a 24-hour setting is no longer necessary.

 It’s fairly common for patients to move on to PHP after inpatient treatment and sometimes again to IOP.
-For others, PHP might be a powerful resource after a relapse after a period f remission.
+For others, PHP might be a powerful resource after relapse or after a period of remission.
 Though programs vary, PHP is generally 6 hours a day, 5 days a week.

-In an Intensive Outpatient Program, therapy sessions typically run about 3-4 hours a day, and are run about 3 days per week.
+In an intensive outpatient program (IOP), therapy sessions typically run about 3-4 hours a day and are run about 3 days per week.
 While IOP can involve one-on-one counseling, the focus is on group therapy.

-In both PHP and IOP, patients will receive individual treatment plans tailored specifically to their needs.
-Treatment is usually administered by physicians, psychologists, nurses and other healthcare professionals.
+In both PHP and IOP, patients will receive individualized treatment plans tailored specifically to their needs.
+Treatment is usually administered by physicians, psychologists, nurses, and other healthcare professionals.

 Both PHP and IOP programs can be more affordable than a residential recovery program, largely because many health insurance programs will usually cover the costs.
 While they all share the same goal of sobriety and relapse prevention, each individual must honestly assess what their true needs are.